 Whether it is through our popular and robust Co-op program, a United Nations Association of Canada Internship, UBC’s Work Learn program, the UBC Sustainability Scholars program (paid research work), assisting a professor with their research, or an independent option, you will gain meaningful, professional experience during your first summer in the program.

-See the varied positions our students are employed in below.
+See the varied positions our students have been employed in below.

 - Alessia Rodriguez, Research Assistant, Professor Nadja Kunz, UBC School of Public Policy and Global Affairs